Tron-AI/technical-implementation-plan/README.md

 ### Sample Code and UI for Dashboard

-Great, to add this code to your `README.md` file with proper formatting, you can wrap it with triple backticks and specify `javascript` for syntax highlighting.
-Here’s how you can add your React code:

 \```javascript
 import React from 'react';
 import { Card, CardContent, CardHeader, CardTitle } from '@/components/ui/card';